 Barnard was born in New York City and studied art, history and French language as an undergraduate at Yale and in Paris, France.
 After graduation, he returned to Paris to teach English in a public high school for one year.
 Upon returning to the U.S., he lived in New York for several years, working as a Web designer at NYU School of Medicine to support his painting practice, maintaining a studio in Williamsburg, Brooklyn.

-In 2003, Barnard moved to Los Angeles to pursue his M.F.A. from The University of Southern California (USC), and was based there until 2012.
-During that time, he taught as adjunct faculty at Cal-State Dominguez Hills and USC, in addition to working for U.S. Senator Barbara Boxer in her Los Angeles office, designing, developing content for, and maintaining her official U.S. Senate website.
+Barnard moved to Los Angeles and received his M.F.A. from The University of Southern California (USC) in 2005.
+He then taught as adjunct faculty at Cal-State Dominguez Hills and worked for U.S. Senator Barbara Boxer in her Los Angeles office, designing, developing content for, and maintaining her official U.S. Senate website.
 From 2007-12, Barnard held full-time positions at Denison University (Ohio), Indiana University-Bloomington, and USC, while maintaining his Los Angeles studio.

-In August 2012, Barnard relocated back to the East Coast to begin his current position as Assistant Professor of Art at Connecticut College.
-He and his partner live in New Haven, Conn.
+Barnard came to Connecticut College as Assistant Professor of Art in 2012.
+He and his partner live in New Haven, Connecticut.

 To view Chris Barnard's work, visit his website: www.chrisbarnard.com/

 270 Mohegan Ave.